Nelly Matorina

 Anne Carson, Every Exit is an Entrance (A Praise of Sleep)

-My research seeks to understand the role of sleep and dreaming in consolidating our memories for events, with a focus on autobiographical and naturalistic memories.
+Welcome!
+I am a cognitive neuroscientist investigating how sleep and dreaming impact our memories for events, with a focus on naturalistic and autobiographical memories.

 I am currently a PhD candidate in Psychology at the University of Toronto working with Dr. Morgan Barense.
-Previously, I completed a MSc in Psychology at Queen’s University working with Dr. Jordan Poppenk
+I am also working on an outside research project with Dr. Brian Levine.
+Previously, I completed a MSc in Psychology at Queen’s University, where I was advised by Dr. Jordan Poppenk.
+I also completed a BSc (Honours) with a major in Psychology and a minor in Film and Media at Queen’s University.